rokatyy/CTF_2020/README.md

 ~/develop/python/CTF_2020/Stegano/tryoshka/_lol.jpg.extracted @ mac(rokatyy): cat second_part.txt
 _H4rD3r_BU7
 ```
 So, we have the second part.
-And we can return to raw data view and see that in the end of all data third part of the flag:
+And we can return to raw data view and see that in the end of all data is third part of the flag:
 `_ST111_f7n}`

 And full flag: `flag{A_l1ttl3_BIT_H4rD3r_BU7_ST111_f7n}`